 The Company is obligated to make payments under certain non-cancelable contractual obligations in the normal course of business.
-The Company's obligations primarily relate to its contractual operating lease arrangements for office space, as well as its other obligations, including contracts with its Knowledge Network application providers, which generally have a term of one year, and software vendors, among others.
+The Company's contractual obligations primarily relate to its operating lease arrangements for office space.
+Its other contractual obligations include contracts with its Knowledge Network application providers, which generally have a term of one year, although some have a term of several years, and its software vendors, among others.
 These obligations represent minimum contractual payments, or the Company's best estimate for variable elements based on historical payments.
-The Company's contractual obligations have various expiry dates between fiscal years 2021 and 2035.
+The Company's contractual obligations have various expiry dates between fiscal years 2022 and 2035.

-As of January 31, 2020, the Company's contractual obligations are as follows (in thousands):
+As of January 31, 2021, the Company's contractual obligations are as follows (in thousands):

-Fiscal year ending January 31: Op perating Leases Other
+Fiscal year ending January 31: Operating Leases Other

-2021 \$ 13,688 \$ 33,686
+2022 \$ 19,490 \$ 30,091

-2022 19,238 7,716
+2023 19,189 10,332

-2023 19,321 5,211
+2024 18,915 4,921

-2024 19,052 1,537
+2025 18,362 1,885

-2025 18,534 1,457
+2026 18,986 1,828

-2026 and thereafter 112,238 2,860
+2027 and thereafter 92,743 1,877

-Total \$ 202,071 \$ 52,467
+Total \$ 187,685 \$ 50,934

-Performance Bond
+Performance and Payment Bond

-The Company's operating lease arrangement associated with office space in New York, NY requires a performance bond to secure the completion of certain potential construction work, when a reasonable estimate of such work is available.
-As of January 31, 2020, the Company has not executed or issued a performance bond and no payments have been made.
+The Company's operating lease arrangement associated with its new corporate headquarters in New York, NY requires performance and payment bonds to secure the completion of certain potential construction work, when a reasonable estimate of such work is available.
+In connection with these bonds, as of January 31, 2021, the Company paid \$0.9 million in issuance costs which are recognized as operating expense over the estimated construction period in the Company's consolidated statement of operations.